Sopeza00/INTRO-TO-HTLM-CSS/README.md

-HTML Generic Elements, Div and Span the element <div> is used for blocks and the element <span> is used to part lines
+HTML Generic Elements, Div and Span the element <div> is used for blocks and the element <span> is used to part lines divs are used to create sections,sidebars and everything in between. before 2010 people using html used to rely more on div element  for all sorts of purposes. technically you can get away with everything if you are using div and span elements

 HTML Integration
 HTML Page